rmulhol/rmulhol.github.io/_posts/2015-07-21-starting-react-directory.markdown

 ![npm-init-execution]({{ site.url }}/assets/npm-init.png)

-Once we've got a basic `package.json` file setup, we can add one of the more important dependencies for our project - React - with a single command: `npm install react --save`.[^3]
+Once we've got a basic `package.json` file setup, we can add one of the more important dependencies for our project - React - with a single command: `npm install --save react`.[^3]

 Next, we can install some dev dependencies we'll be needing: `npm install --save-dev browserify reactify`.[^4]  [Browserify][browserify] will enable us to compile modules for the browser, and [Reactify][reactify] will help Browserify to play nicely with the [JSX][jsx] syntax we'll be using in our React modules.